mddazure/azure-data-services-networking-part-1/README.md

 :point_right: Synapse Studio is still accessed over a public endpoint, requiring outbound internet access from client workstations.

+:exclamation:Synapse does **not** support a Private Endpoint for SHIR management.
+A Synapse SHIR must always have outbound internet access to the shared Cloud Service Endpoint at https://we.frontend.clouddatahub.net/, in addition to the Service URLs listed in Synapse Studio under Edit integration runtime -> Nodes.
+(Datafactory supports a Private Endpoint to the /dataFactory sub-resource, which provides private access to the dedicated Cloud Service Endpoint at https://{account}.{region}.datafactory.azure.net/).

 ![image](images/Synapse-Public-ManagedVNET-ManagedPE-SHIR.png)

 ### Synapse Full Private access